 Diagnosing chronic bronchitis is much easier than chronic cough.
 Just remember, if you think you may have bronchitis, talk to your doctor and then go see your primary care physician.

 However, there are many causes of bronchitis.
-It can come from the following sources:
+It can come from the following sources:-

-- Common Causes of Bronchitis – like allergies, a viral infection, or other bacterial infections.
+Like allergies, a viral infection, or other bacterial infections.
 All of these can cause or worsen the symptoms of bronchitis.

-- Health Causes – this includes any disease that affects the immune system.
+This includes any disease that affects the immune system.
 Any disease that causes or weakens the immune system will cause or worsen the symptoms of bronchitis.

-- Food Causes – this can also refer to any food that is either unhealthy or causes us to become sick.
+This can also refer to any food that is either unhealthy or causes us to become sick.
 Any food that contains chemical additives or pesticides will cause the symptoms of bronchitis.

-- Triggers – Triggers are things that cause a person to get bronchitis or irritate their respiratory system.
+Triggers are things that cause a person to get bronchitis or irritate their respiratory system.
 They can be anything that causes a person to cough, scratch, sneeze, or gag.

-- Asthma Causes – these cause the body to have difficulties in producing enough airways, which cause the symptoms of bronchitis.
+These cause the body to have difficulties in producing enough airways, which cause the symptoms of bronchitis.
 Bronchitis is also one of the most common causes of asthma.

-- Ear Infections – This causes the body to have difficulty in making enough mucus, which causes the symptoms of bronchitis.
+This causes the body to have difficulty in making enough mucus, which causes the symptoms of bronchitis.
 The main symptom of an ear infection is inflammation and redness of the ears.

-- Hereditary Causes – these cause the symptoms of bronchitis because the body becomes unable to make enough mucus to protect the airways of the lungs.
+These cause the symptoms of bronchitis because the body becomes unable to make enough mucus to protect the airways of the lungs.
 They can also cause the symptoms of asthma.